AnnaGenina/pyGravSphere/README.md

 Integration points?
 100
 ```

 Think long and hard about how many walkers you want.
-One thousand is good number, just saying.
+About 600 is good.
 *Burn-in* is the number of steps for which you want to run each of your walkers before **pyGravSphere** starts outputting the chains.

 *Steps* is the total steps for which you want to run your walkers.
 So in the example above, you will get an output of the last 5000 steps per walker.